 There are no national standards regarding patient race categorization so hospitals may not have the same designations from which patients can choose.
 The state has recently attempted to standardize a valid set of race codes for this project but these are not universally used by all hospitals.
 Each hospital must independently map their specific codes to the state's race code categories.
-This mapping may not be consistent Hospital Comments, 1Q2008.txt across hospitals.
+This mapping may not be consistent across hospitals.
 Thus epidemiology analysis of these two data fields does not accurately describe the true population served by the hospital.
 "Asian or Pacific Islander" encounters are not broken out separately but are included in the "Other" race category.

 The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement each payer identification must be categorized into the appropriate standard source of payment value.
 It should also be noted that the primary payer associated to the patient's encounter record might change over time.
-Upon review, approximately 20% of the secondary payers originally categorized as "Managed Care" were recategorized as "Self-Pay", 7% originally categorized as "Indemnity" were recategorized as "Self-Pay", 5% originally categorized as "Indemnity" were recategorized as "Medicare", and 3% originally categorized as "Indemnity" were recategorized as "Missing/Invalid".
+Upon review, approximately 4% or the primary payers originally categorized as "Indemnity" were recategorized as "Managed Care" And approximately 9% of the secondary payers originally categorized Care".
+And approximately 9% of the secondary payers originally categorized

+Hospital Comments, 2Q2008.txt as "Managed Care" were recategorized as "Missing/Invalid".
 Additionally, those payers identified contractually as both "HMO and PPO" are categorized as "Commercial PPO".
 Thus any true managed care comparisons by contract type (HMO vs. PPO) may result in inaccurate analysis.

-The state requires that hospitals submit revenue information including charges.
+Cost/ Revenue Codes The state requires that hospitals submit revenue information including charges.
 It is important to note that charges are not equal to actual payments received by the hospital or hospital cost for performing the service.
 Typically actual payments are much less than charges due to managed care-negotiated discounts and denial of payment by insurance companies.
 Charges also do not reflect the actual cost to deliver the care that each patient needs.
 Certification Process Given the current certification software, there is not an efficient mechanism to edit and correct the data.
 In addition, due to hospital volumes, it is not feasible to perform encounter level audits and edits.
 Within the constraints of the current THCIC process, the data is certified to the best of our knowledge as accurate and complete given the above comments.
-PROVIDER: Baylor Specialty Hospital-Irving

-THCIC ID: 586002 QUARTER: 1 YEAR: 2008
+PROVIDER: Baylor Specialty Hospital-Irving THCIC ID: 586002 QUARTER: 2

-Submission Timing Baylor Specialty Hospital-Irving (BSH) estimates that our data volumes for the calendar year time period submitted may include 96% to 100% of all cases for that time period.
+Baylor Specialty Hospital-Irving (BSH) estimates that our data volumes for the calendar year time period submitted may include 96% to 100% of all cases for that time period.
 The state requires us to submit a snapshot of billed claims, extracted from our database approximately 20 days following the close of the calendar year quarter.
 Any discharged patient encounters not billed by this cut-off date will not be included in the quarterly submission file sent in.